zepinglee/citeproc-js/manual/citeproc-doc.rst

-This is the site administrator's manual for ``citeproc-js``, a Javascript implementation of the |link| `Citation Style Language (CSL)`__ used by Zotero, Mendeley and other popular reference managers.
+This is the site administrator's manual for ``citeproc-js``, a Javascript implementation of the |link| `Citation Style Language (CSL)`__ used by Zotero, Mendeley and other popular reference tools to format citations in any of the hundreds of styles supplied by the .
 The processor complies with version 1.0 of the CSL specification, has been written and tested as an independent module, and can be run by any ECMAscript-compliant interpreter.
 With an appropriate supporting environment, [#]_ it can be deployed in a